Search for 4th of July and July Calendar Events and

 7:30-10:30am.
 Benefits the Redwood City Firefighters Association.

-— 4th of July Parade Run (5k run and walk) — 4th of July Parade Run starts at 8:45am at Brewster & Arguello, circling along the parade route in front of 40,000+ cheering spectators.
+— 4th of July Parade Run (5k run and walk) 8:45am - 4th of July Parade Run starts at Brewster & Arguello, circling along the parade route in front of 40,000+ cheering spectators.

-— Car Show —"Go For It" Car Show takes place in Redwood City at Courthouse Square (Broadway, Hamilton, Middlefield Road) at 7am-2pm.
+7am-2pm - "Go For It" Car Show takes place at Courthouse Square (Broadway, Hamilton, Middlefield Road) in Redwood City.

-— Independence Day Parade "Redwood City Fire Dept 150 Years of Service" — This
+— Independence Day Parade "Seventy Five Years of Pageantry"

 the corner of Brewster & Winslow, then it circles